daniel-melanson/umass-cics-community-bot/README.md

 DISCORD_OWNER_ID=your-discord-id
 DISCORD_GUILD_ID=your-discord-guilds-id
 DISCORD_TOKEN=the-token-of-your-bot

+DEBUG=true
 ```
 4. Run `npm start`

+In debug mode, all database related queries will fail.
+This is by design, as it would be a pain to set up a local database for anyone wanting to contribute.
+Given that the amount of people contributing to this project is very small, I did not feel that it was worth the effort to setup something with docker.
+Even if I did, the people looking at this project are usually new to computer science and probably have difficulty.
+If you have an idea for a feature that would use the database, make an issue and I'll get around to it.

 ## Credits
 This bot uses [discord.js](https://github.com/discordjs/discord.js) to communicate with the discord API.